arjun-1/BEASTvntr/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License - see the [COPYING.LESSER](COPYING.LESSER) file for details
+This project is licensed under version 3 of the GNU Lesser General Public License - see the [COPYING.LESSER](COPYING.LESSER) file for details